 - Better Approach

-Modern Retail can also support sending Orders down to CounterPoint.
-Typically, this is done with business to business (B2B) websites, where CounterPoitn must get an Order for the business sale.
+Modern Retail can also support sending Orders down to Counterpoint.
+Typically, this is done with business to business (B2B) websites, where Counterpoint must get an Order for the business sale.
 This works just fine with our integration.
-However, our integration does not currently complete the order on your website when you turn the Order into a Ticket in CounterPoint.
+However, our integration does not currently complete the order on your website when you turn the Order into a Ticket in Counterpoint.
 This means you must go back to your website and either complete the order or have some sort of process that auto-completes them at the time of purchase.